How Much should my car down payment be?

 Final Thoughts About Calculating a Down Payment

-After all, the real joy comes from getting the car and making sure its ownership doesn’t strain your finances.
+After all, the real joy comes from getting the car and ensuring its ownership doesn’t strain your finances.